 Since all of Costa Rica accepts the USD, there is no need to exchange money when you arrive.
 It is better to remember to bring small USD bills with you and use them.
-You might get Colones back as change but the math is pretty simple (500 Colon-1 USD) has been the average for years.
+You might get colones (the local currency) back as change but the math is pretty simple (500 Colones-1 USD) has been the average for years.

 Protecting Your Money

 Crime is very low in Costa Rica, and most of it’s centred on the major cities like San Jose.
 Violent crime is almost unheard of in many places.
 Ever since the Costa Rican civil war, people have shown distaste for violence.
 It’s why they haven’t had any military for the past thirty years.

 You have to watch out for the little things like pickpocketing, though.
 Never leave your bag unattended and spread your money around.
 Keep it in multiple pockets.
 If possible, bring a money belt with you.